 Over time, your Mac is going to fill up and run out of storage space.
 And most likely, duplicates will take up a good amount of your valuable space.
 Sure, you can try to sort through all of your files, searching for those duplicate documents, photos, and music files.
 But if your hard drive is already full, that means you’ve got a lot of files to sift through.
 And it’s going to take you a very long time to go through them one-by-one.
 Either way, learn how to remove duplicates automatically or manually with our easy-to-follow tips.

-There are a ton of duplicate finder tools out there, but we’ll take Gemini 2 as an example because we’re 100% sure it works.
-Once you have Gemini 2 downloaded and installed, just follow these steps to scan all of the folders on your Mac:
+There are a ton of duplicate finder tools out there, but we’ll take CleanMyMac as an example because we’re 100% sure it works.
+Once you have CleanMyMac downloaded and installed, just follow these steps to scan all of the folders on your Mac:

 That’s pretty much all there is to it.
-Gemini 2 will delete duplicate files in your Photos, Downloads, Mail Downloads, music, and all the other locations on your disk.
+CleanMyMac will find duplicate pictures, archives, folders, music, and other files.
 It’s by far, the easiest and fastest way to find and delete all of the duplicates on your Mac.
+Note that some files may be sent to the Recently Deleted folder of the app (like Photos), so you will have to empty it to ensure the complete removal.

 2. Find duplicate files with a Terminal